frontenddogma/web-development-glossary/manuscript/e.md

 Efficiency
 : The (often measurable) ability to avoid wasting materials, energy, efforts, money, and time in doing something or in producing a desired result.
 In a more general sense, it is the ability to do things well, successfully, and without waste.
 In more mathematical or scientific terms, it is a measure of the extent to which input is well used for an intended task or function (output).
 Efficiency often specifically comprises the capability of a specific application of effort to produce a specific outcome with a minimum amount or quantity of waste, expense, or unnecessary effort.
 Not to be confused with effectiveness.&nbsp;[†](#w-efficiency)

+EIP
+: → Elastic IP

+Elastic IP
+: With Amazon Web Services (AWS), a reserved public IP address that can be assigned to any Elastic Compute Cloud (EC2) instance in a region.
+An EIP can be flexibly allocated and released.

 Electron
 : A framework developed and maintained by GitHub.
 Electron combines the Chromium rendering engine and the Node.js runtime, and allows for the development of desktop GUI applications using web technologies.
 Electron was first released in 2013.&nbsp;[†](#w-electron) ℹ︎&nbsp;[electronjs.org](https://www.electronjs.org/)